LoRA-FAIR: Federated LoRA Fine-Tuning with Aggregation and Initialization Refinement: Experiments

 To emulate real client data distribution, we focus on the \textbf{feature non-IID} setting, where each client has data from different domains.
 In this setting, we simulate six clients, each associated with one of the six distinct domains.
 Additionally, we conduct experiments under the \textbf{feature and label non-IID} setting, where we consider 30 clients in total, with each domain distributed among five clients.
 Label non-IID conditions among the five clients from each domain are generated using a Dirichlet distribution \cite{li2022federated} with a concentration parameter of 0.5.

-\textbf{Training Details.} We use a mini-batch size of 128 and set the number of local iterations to 2 in feature non-IID setting and 5 in feature and label nonIID setting.
+\textbf{Training Details.} The reported results are averaged over three independent runs.
+We use a mini-batch size of 128 and set the number of local iterations to 2 in feature non-IID setting and 5 in feature and label nonIID setting.
 We set the global rounds as 50 and 30 for DomainNet and NICO++ datasets respectively.
 The learning rate for local training is set to 0.01, with SGD as the optimizer.
 In the feature non-IID experiments, all 6 clients participate in the training.
 For the feature and label non-IID experiments, we consider that 18 clients participate in each communication round to simulate a partial participation setting.

 \textbf{Baselines.} To evaluate the performance of our proposed method, LoRA-FAIR, we compare it with several state-of-the-art methods in federated fine-tuning with LoRA. \textbf{1.
 FedIT}: FedIT \cite{zhang2024towards} is the earliest approach to integrate LoRA with FedAvg. \textbf{2.
 FFA-LoRA}: FFA-LoRA \cite{sun2024improving} addresses server-side aggregation bias by fixing matrix \(\mathbf{A}\) and fine-tuning only matrix \(\mathbf{B}\). \textbf{3.
 FLoRA}: FLoRA \cite{wang2024flora} stacks local LoRA modules and transmits the stacked modules to all participating clients to mitigate server-side aggregation bias. \textbf{4.
-FlexLoRA}: FlexLoRA \cite{bai2024federated} reformulates each client’s local LoRA modules into a local update, sums these updates to generate a global update, and then applies SVD to update the local LoRA modules.
+FlexLoRA}: FlexLoRA \cite{bai2024federated} reformulates each client’s local LoRA modules into a local update, sums these updates to generate a global update, and then applies SVD to update the local LoRA modules. \textbf{5.
+Centralized}: We also include an ideal centralized LoRA fine-tuning setting, where all data are held by a single entity, serving as a potential upper bound for comparison.